2060-io/message-pickup-repository/packages/postgres/README.md

 You need to instance `PostgresMessagePickupRepository` with explicit database configuration (remember: it could be the same used for Credo wallet).
 If `postgresDatabaseName` is not specified, default `messagepickuprepository` will be used (if it does not exist, it will try to automatically create it using the provided credentials).

+You can also optionally define a `maxReceiveBytes` limit to control how many total bytes can be returned when retrieving messages from the queue.

 ```ts
 const messageRepository = new PostgresMessagePickupRepository({
   logger: yourLoggerInstance,